Chinese independent high school: Unified Examination Certificate (UEC)

 The Unified Examination Certificate (UEC) (华文独立中学统一考试 (huá wén dú lì zhōng xué tǒng yī kǎo shì)) is a standardised test for Chinese independent high school students organised by the UCSCAM since 1975.
 The UEC is available in three levels: Junior Middle (UEC-JML), Vocational (UEC-V), and Senior Middle (UEC-SML).
 Examinations for non-language subjects in the UEC-JML (except in Sabah) and UEC-V are in Chinese.
 In Sabah, UEC-JML science and mathematics are available in Chinese and English.
 The UEC-SML has examinations for mathematics, sciences (biology, chemistry and physics), book keeping, accounting, and commerce available in Chinese and English, while other non-language subjects are only available in Chinese.

 The UEC-SML is recognised as a qualification for entrance into many tertiary educational institutions around the world, including the United Kingdom, the United States, Taiwan, Hong Kong, China, Japan, Singapore, Australia, Canada and many others.
 It is not recognised by the government of Malaysia for entry into public universities, but most private colleges recognise it.

 As the UEC is not recognised by the Malaysian government, some Chinese independent high schools opt to teach the national secondary school curriculum (in Malay) alongside the independent school curriculum (in Chinese) and require students to sit for the government standardised tests (PT3, SPM or even STPM) as private school candidates, providing the students an opportunity to obtain government-recognised certificates.

-Chinese educationalist Dr Kua Kia Soong mentions the introduction of the UEC in his book Protean Saga: The Chinese Schools of Malaysia.
-According to the book, the introduction of the UEC led to Dr Mahathir Mohamad, the then Minister of Education and later the Prime Minister of Malaysia, summoning the Chinese educationalists to parliament.
+Chinese educationalist Kua Kia Soong mentions the introduction of the UEC in his book Protean Saga: The Chinese Schools of Malaysia.
+According to the book, the introduction of the UEC led to Mahathir Mohamad, the then Minister of Education and later the Prime Minister of Malaysia, summoning the Chinese educationalists to parliament.
 To quote the book, "The latter (Mahathir) did not mince his words but told the Dong Jiao Zong leaders that UEC had better not be held or else ...
 He did not ask for any response and dismissed the Chinese educationalists with a curt ... 'that is all'."

 In May 2004 the National Accreditation Board (LAN) required students entering local private colleges using any qualification other than the SPM to pass the SPM Malay paper.
 This drew protests and caused the then Minister of Higher Education Dr Shafie Salleh exempted UEC students from this requirement.

+In 2014, Sarawak was the first to recognise UEC, followed by Penang, Selangor, and Malacca.
+In 2019, Sabah followed suit in recognising the examination.
+In 2024, Sarawak further announced that students who graduate from the examination being eligible to enrol in state-owned universities under the free tertiary education scheme, which begins in 2026.
+The following year it was reaffirmed by the region premiership.
+In September 2025, Sabah further announce that it will recognise the UEC for state scholarship and enrolment in state-owned higher learning institutions.
+By October 2025, an official circular recognising the examination qualification for Chinese independent secondary schools within the region was released.